Northwestern Home Page Density Functional Modelling

 On particular area of interest is surface structures.
 It has now become almost conventional when proposing a model for a surface reconstruction to perform a density functional theory (DFT) calculation.
 What one wants to know is whether the proposed positions are plausible, i.e. the difference between them and refined DFT positions is not too large, as well as whether energetically the structure is plausible.
 For this one needs to have answered three fundamental questions:

-• What is the most appropriate DFT functional to use; there are many in the literature.
+• What is the most appropriate DFT functional to use?
+There are many in the literature.

 • What are the errors in the energies?
 These numbers are rarely analyzed or published and from an experimental viewpoint a measurement without errors is marginal.
 Obviously only with knowledge of the errors in the energies can one determine if a structure is plausible.